 You should be aware that not all life insurance companies are currently accepting insurance applications due to COVID-19 pandemic.
 We'll update our reviews as we find more information about what companies are currently accepting new applications.

 Mutual of Omaha is one of the most established and respected names in insurance.
-With a variety of policies and riders available, great customer satisfaction ratings, and transparent pricing available right online, Mutual of Omaha should be one of the first life insurance companies you consider.
+With a variety of policies and riders available, great customer satisfaction ratings, and transparent pricing available right online, Mutual of Omaha should be one of the first life insurance companies you consider for basic coverage.

 - Pros and Cons